Jarob-H/Senior-Design/README.md

 This function is used to update the status panel displayed on the UI

-This code is used to redefine the status variable displayed on the main UI screen by re configuring the text displayed.~~~~
+This code is used to redefine the status variable displayed on the main UI screen by reconfiguring the text displayed.